-Most of the time, a modem/router combo is installed – which spares the customer from having to provide a router if they don’t want to.
-We generally don’t like modem/router combos, since they are typically a jack of all trades and master of none.
+Most frequently, a modem/router combo is installed – which spares the customer from having to provide a router if they don’t want to.
+We generally don’t like modem/router combos, since they are typically a “jack of all trades and master of none”.

-Luckily, the Comcast modems can usually be put into “bridged mode”, which effectively disables the built in router functionality so that your preferred router can perform those duties.
+This effectively disables the built in router functionality so that your new preferred router can perform those duties.
 It is best to avoid connecting routers back-to-back after all, to prevent configuration and performance issues associated with double NAT.

 We like that it is a Tri-band router that supports the newest wireless standard, 802.11AC.
 It has the capability to handle the speeds that you can get from Comcast.

 With Comcast, in some areas, you can get Gigabit service (and beyond) via fiber, but the majority of consumers are still on their cable network with service being delivered via the DOCSIS standard on traditional Coax cable.
 Speeds available to these customers usually top out around 300Mbps currently, which is still smoking fast!